Ayya48822/alx-low_level_programming/0x0A-argc_argv/README.md

-creat a function on argc and argc
+function that print a new line